How to Report a Violation

 High service demands can routinely cause cases to remain open for 30 or more days.
 These cases usually involve violations that do not affect the public at large and do not constitute a health and safety problem.

-What actions should I expect from NCCD once an alleged violation is reported?
+What actions should I expect from Code Enforcement once an alleged violation is reported?

 In most cases, the person responsible for an alleged violation is given an opportunity to voluntarily comply and correct the situation.